-Objective: This financial product seeks to achieve a positive return in all market conditions, while achieving an ESG score greater than that of its investment universe, over the recommended holding period.
+Objective: The financial product seeks to achieve positive returns in excess of cash over a full market cycle and the recommended holding period, while achieving an ESG score greater than that of its investment universe.

 Benchmark: Euro Short Term Rate (ESTER) Index.
 Used for performance comparison.